allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 ## What is GCP Runtime Configurator?
 The [Runtime Configurator](https://cloud.google.com/deployment-manager/runtime-configurator/) available for services deployed to Google Cloud Platform is a handy tool designed to solve multiple problems related to application state management as wall as application configuration management.
 In this article I will dig into the latter.
 Features of the Runtime Configurator include:
-* configuring services dynamically
+* configuring services dynamically,
-* communicating changes in application state between services
+* communicating changes in application state between services,
-* notifying about changes to application data ([Watching variable state changes](https://cloud.google.com/deployment-manager/runtime-configurator/watching-a-variable) and creating [Waiter resources](https://cloud.google.com/deployment-manager/runtime-configurator/creating-a-waiter) are beyond the scope of this article, please consult the corresponding documentation)
+* notifying about changes to application data ([Watching variable state changes](https://cloud.google.com/deployment-manager/runtime-configurator/watching-a-variable) and creating [Waiter resources](https://cloud.google.com/deployment-manager/runtime-configurator/creating-a-waiter) are beyond the scope of this article, please consult the corresponding documentation),
-* sharing information between multiple tiers of services
+* sharing information between multiple tiers of services.

 It can be used via the console gcloud utility, the Deployment Manager or as a Standalone API and lets you centralize configuration and reuse it between different GCP resources such as